-Early publications are peer-reviewed articles that have been accepted for publication in the South African Journal of Geology (SAJG) and are in corrected proof format.
+Early publications are peer-reviewed Author Accepted Manuscript articles that are in corrected proof format and published ahead of print in the South African Journal of Geology (SAJG).

-When the article is assigned to a specific issue of the SAJG it will be allocated page numbers in that issue and the Early Publication version will be removed from the online platform.
+When the article is assigned to a specific issue of the SAJG it will be allocated page numbers in that issue and the Early Publication version will be replaced on the online platform.
 The year an article was first published online will be carried over to the final volume and issue.

 Copyright for articles published as early publications of the SAJG is vested in the Geological Society of South Africa (GSSA).